mgbmix/mgbmix/content/CARDS/DROP01/0028 - Internet of Thangs.md

 # Rules Text

+/Plot Twist/
+When you activate this card, [[sideline]] all [[Agenda|Agendas]] and Tactics for one (1) turn.

+/Paradigm Shift/
-When you activate this card, send all Agendas and [[Tactic|Tactics]] in play to the discard.
+When you activate this card, send all [[Agenda|Agendas]] and Tactics in play to the discard.
 This effect applies to all players.

+/Autonomous Registration/
-/Autonomous Registration/ When drawing new cards, you may choose to skip any that aren't [[Fake Tech]] cards.
+When drawing new cards, you may choose to skip any that aren't [[Fake Tech]] cards.
 Skipped cards are put into the discard pile.
 Draw a new card for each card discarded in this way.
 This sequence may be repeated if Fake Tech cards are re-drawn.